ArturShevts/arturKuhlia/README.md

 # 👋 &nbsp;Hi there

 I'm a software developer based in Toronto, Canada.
 I enjoy coding and solving unique problems.
-I love combining my hobbies like finance, coding and CAD.
 You can find me on LinkedIn [@Artur Shevt](https://twitter.com/artur_shevt).
-Feel free to contact me any time.
-You can also check out my website [arturs.netlify.app/](https://arturs.netlify.app/) for my blog and more.

 &nbsp;

 ## 🧰 &nbsp;My toolbox